PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: RELATED WORK

-Regarding assessment methods, traditional approaches, such as parent-reported or teacher-reported questionnaires, offer high ecological validity but suffer from subjectivity and inefficiency \cite{denham1997parental,rothbart2004temperament}.
-In contrast, self-report instruments like TEIQue-CF \cite{mavroveli2008investigation} provide direct insight into children's self-perceived emotional competence.
-However, for young children aged 3 to 6, limited cognitive and expressive abilities \cite{wellman2004scaling} can lead to unreliable results.
-More recently, emerging AI systems, such as those using chatbots or games, show promise for automated observation \cite{santos2020therapist,nicolaidou2022gamified}.
-However, these systems often struggle to interpret subtle and developmentally specific cues, especially when the data types available are limited due to privacy concerns \cite{calvo2010affect}.
+For assessment, traditional approaches rely on parent- or teacher-reported questionnaires \cite{denham1997parental,rothbart2004temperament}, while self-report tools such as TEIQue-CF \cite{mavroveli2008investigation} capture children's self-perceived competence.
+However, for children aged 3–6, limited cognitive and expressive abilities can reduce reliability \cite{wellman2004scaling}.
+More recently, AI-based systems using chatbots or games enable automated observation \cite{santos2020therapist,nicolaidou2022gamified}, but often struggle to interpret subtle developmental cues \cite{calvo2010affect}.

-To address the limitations of existing assessment methods, we propose a human-AI collaborative framework that integrates the real-world understanding of parents with the multimodal analysis of AI, enabling more comprehensive emotional modeling.
+To address these limitations, we propose a human–AI collaborative framework that combines parents' real-world understanding with AI-based analysis to support children's emotional modeling.